California Sports Betting Update 2022

 The future landscape of gambling in California is difficult to predict.
 This is because of the litigious nature of market participants and California’s notoriously difficult politics.
 Large changes to the existing system must be placed in front of the voters in referendums, which are notoriously unpredictable.
 Given the atmosphere in California, it is anybody’s guess what shape the wagering market may take in the years to come.

 For instance, in the wake of the Supreme Court’s decision in Murphy that struck down the federal law banning sports wagering as unconstitutional, states have moved with lightning speed to legalize sports betting.
 That does not apply to California.
 Despite attempts to place legalization on the ballot in 2018, efforts stalled.
-Likely, the legalization of sports betting will now have to wait until the next election.

 Further complicating any firm idea of the state’s betting future is the fact that any move to expand offerings invariably leads to a lawsuit from a competitor or another interested party.
 This places the state’s gambling future in the hands of individual judges whose decisions are often difficult to predict.
 For example, the Iipay Nation of Santa Ysabel tribe attempted to start online bingo games, only to have the decision challenged in court.
 An appeals court ruled that it was a violation of the UIGEA and ordered the tribe to cease the operation.